 You can transform a sleep paralysis into a lucid dream – find out how to do it HERE!

-If you want to lucid dream, obviously you should put some extra effort.
+If you want to lucid dream, you should put some extra effort.

 You cannot expect miracles after taking one pill alone.

-When combined with a regular lucidity training, a dose of galantamine should produce richly vivid, brightly colored and extremely detailed dreams!
+When combined with a regular practices, a dose of galantamine should produce vivid, brightly colored and extremely detailed dreams.

 It is highly recommended to combine the supplement with:

 During the day, or even right before going to sleep, meditate for at 10-15 minutes.